kainage/simple_images/README.md

 end
 ```

-You can add any custom functionality to the Message model here.
+You can add custom functionality to the Message model here.

 ### Imageable Model

-Add the appropriate line to the top of your activerecord model:
+Add `has_simple_images` to the top of your activerecord model:

 ```ruby
 class Article